New role for white blood cells in the developing brain

-Whether white blood cells can be found in the brain has been controversial, and their role there a complete mystery.
-In a study published in Cell, an international team of scientists led by Professor Adrian Liston (Babraham Institute, UK & VIB-KU Leuven, Belgium) describe a population of specialised brain-resident immune cells discovered in the mouse and human brain, and show that the presence of white blood cells is essential for normal brain development in mice.
+Whether white blood cells can be found in the brain has been controversial, and what they might be doing used to be complete mystery.
+In a seminal study published in Cell, an international team of scientists led by Prof. Adrian Liston (VIB-KU Leuven, Belgium & Babraham Institute, UK) describe a population of specialized brain-resident immune cells discovered in the mouse and human brain, and show that the presence of white blood cells is essential for normal brain development in mice.

 Like a highly fortified headquarters, our brain enjoys special protection from what is circulating in the rest of our body through the blood-brain barrier.
 This highly selective border makes sure that passage from the blood to the brain is tightly regulated.